-- Fades scars: As it contains trace amounts of hydrogen peroxide, honey is thought to have mild lightening properties, so it could be helpful in lightening hyperpigmentation and acne scars.
+- Fades scars: As it contains trace amounts of hydrogen peroxide, honey is thought to have mild lightening properties, so it could help lighten hyperpigmentation and acne scars.

-- Soothes eczema: Raw honey has been shown to help aid a number of skin conditions, such as eczema and dermatitis.
+- Soothes eczema: Raw honey has been shown to help aid several conditions, such as eczema and dermatitis.

 - Offers antioxidant protection: Manuka honey may down-regulate skin-damaging reactive oxygen species (caused by exposure to free radicals), making it beneficial for anti-aging purposes.

 - Draws moisture to the skin: "Manuka honey is a natural humectant due to its sugar component, meaning it helps draw in and retain moisture in the skin," says Chang.
 This makes it a useful ingredient in moisturizers and emollients.